Closings and other items of note for the Trail traveler:

 Five Rivers Delta Resource Center

-Five Rivers Delta Resource Center in Spanish Fort is one of the finest representations of what a state has done for its citizens and its natural captital.
+Five Rivers Delta Resource Center in Spanish Fort is one of the finest representations of what a state has done for its citizens and its natural capital.
 Lying almost in the afternoon shadow of the buildings of downtown Mobile, the complex of buildings and water access was created by Alabama State Lands Division as a gateway to outdoor recreation, conservation education and land stewardship in the delta.
 Five Rivers provides unprecedented access to the delta’s public lands and underscores the efforts of the Alabama Forever Wild program, which has purchased over 50,000 acres in the delta over the past ten years.

 There are docks aplenty at Five Rivers.
 Coming down the Blakeley, Sardine pass will appear on your right.
 The position of the pass may make it necessary to go a bit past the mouth to make sure you’re looking up it.
 Across the Blakeley to your left is the inlet to Bay Minette.

 Paddling or cruising up Sardine pass, the facility’s imposing motorboat docks appear on your left with the lodge-like buildings above them.
 A short paddle around the bend is Bartram Landing, the floating canoe and kayak dock connected by a walkway to a paved loading zone and public restrooms.
-The dock is Americans With Disabilities Act-compliant.
+The dock is Americans Disabilities Act-compliant.

 Visitors to the facility can climb the steps to the spacious decks that connect the three buildings of the Nature Center Complex containing the gift shop, exhibit hall, theater (90 seats with HD video and surround-sound) and administrative offices.
 The Longleaf Room at Delta Hall, a spacious and attractive entertaining facility, is rented for private functions.
 Flyfishing programs, canoe and kayak lessons, wilderness survival training and seafood cooking demonstrations are typical Five Rivers outdoor opportunities that the public can enjoy.